 Letter recognition activities and alphabet intervention ideas for kindergarten students.
-This blog post will help to provide Ideas to help your students with letter naming and give you a few ideas on how to teach letter sounds to struggling students.
+This blog post will help to provide ideas to help your students with letter names and give you a few ideas on how to teach letter sounds to struggling students.

 You can grab a 60 day free trial of ESGI by clicking: ESGI FREE TRIAL This link will also give you a nice discount if you decide to purchase it.
 THE best part of the free trial… you don’t need to put your credit card in.

 You can learn more about ESGI by watching this video or reading this blog post: ESGI: Embracing Assessments… PSST You Will LOVE THEM!